pharidm/CarND-Traffic-Signs-Classifier/README.md

 # CarND-Traffic-Recognition
 ---

-<H1>Build a Traffic Sign Recognition Project<H1>
+Build a Traffic Sign Recognition Project

-The goals / steps of this project are the following:
+## The goals / steps of this project are the following:
 * Using the tools discussed for deep convolutional neural networks develop pipeline to to classify traffic signs.
 * Train and validate a model so it can classify traffic sign images using the German Traffic Sign Dataset